 A centralized data base in HireNet Hawaii will serve as a common intake document to help streamline and integrate service delivery among core partners.
 Although each Core Partner and One-Stop Partner will have its own intake document to meet specific program requirements, the data stored in HireNet Hawaii will consist of elements common to all programs.
 For example, the extensive medical information about disabilities collected by DVR will not be stored in HireNet Hawaii, but work history, educational history, and employment goals of DVR clients will be entered into HireNet Hawaii.
 Assessment results of educational functioning levels, and if available, job readiness levels, also will be recorded by Core Partners in HireNet Hawaii.
-Currently, DVR, WIOA, and Adult Education use CASAS and TABE for educational functioning levels, and DLIR additionally uses WorkKeys for their assessments of educational levels and job readiness.
+Currently, DVR, WIOA, and Adult Education use CASAS and TABE for educational functional functio